core-wg/core-problem-details/draft-ietf-core-problem-details.md

 {{iana-tag38}}).
 Future specifications may update this appendix, other parts of this document, or both.
+(When updating this appendix, keep in mind that applications beyond concise problem details may adopt the tag defined here.)
-Please consult the registry to obtain the most recent update for this appendix.
+Users of this tag are advised to consult the registry to obtain the most recent update for this appendix.

 Introduction
 ------------